minjiedeng/NumEcon/README.md

 This course introduces you to programming and enables you to perform basic data analysis and numerically solve simple economic models.
 This will e.g. allow you to both visualize solutions, easily test assumptions with respect to functional forms and parameters, and consider more realistic models, which can be solved numerically, but not algebraically.

-The course requires no prior experience with programming.
+*The course requires absolutely no prior experience with programming.*

 The first part of the course introduces you to programming using the general purpose Python language.
 First you will learn to write conditional statements, loops and functions, and to print and plot results.
 Next, you will learn to test, debug and document your code, and use online communities proactively when writing code.